KarelKubat/whatsmeow/README.md

 ## Handlers

 `github.com/KarelKubat/whatsmeow/handlers` adds typed events, handler registration and by-type-dispatching to event handlers that you provide.
-To use it, instantiate a `whatsmeow` client as shown in https://pkg.go.dev/go.mau.fi/whatsmeow#NewClient.
-But event handlers are structured differently.
+The usage is very similar to the `whatsmeow` client as shown in https://pkg.go.dev/go.mau.fi/whatsmeow#NewClient.
+But:

+- Event handlers are structured differently; they are bound to a specific type and they "bind" themselves to that type when registering;
+- Event dispatching is driven by the registry of available handlers.

 ### Anatomy of a handler